Toddler Science: Plant an Herb Garden

 - Wash hands thoroughly!

-Prepare the area to be planted prior to the actual activity or you will find they will be tired before you even begin!
+- Prepare the area to be planted prior to the actual activity or you will find your children will be tired before you even begin!

 Strawberries